shreyas066/IML_youtube_comment/README.md

 - Provides a user-friendly web interface to analyze sentiment distribution for YouTube videos

   Webpage

+  Our project encompasses a user-friendly webpage designed for analyzing sentiments within YouTube video comments.
+Users can seamlessly share the YouTube video link on our platform to receive sentiment scores reflecting the overall sentiment of the video's comments.
+Leveraging React for frontend development and Flask for backend development, our webpage ensures a smooth and responsive user experience.
+The sentiment scores encompass three categories: positive, neutral, and negative.
+Upon analysis, our webpage dynamically changes its color scheme to visually represent the sentiment distribution.

 The interface displays red dynamically when there’s a greater number of negative comments.
 ![Screenshot 2024-05-11 121033](https://github.com/shreyas066/IML_youtube_comment/assets/131354922/bde0538a-df4e-464d-b4b8-eaa4276eb55e)